-Details of forthcoming UEA Symphony Orchestra performances can be found in our Events Calendar.
+Details of previous UEA Symphony Orchestra performances, can be found in our Concert Archive.

 UEA Symphony Orchestra is open to players of Grade 7 standard or above (however, there is no need to have passed any exams), who (ideally) have some orchestral experience.

 All orchestra members are auditioned.
 For your audition, you will be asked to attempt a short piece of sight reading.
 You will also be asked to perform a short pre-prepared piece or extract (approximately 2-3 minutes in duration).
 This can be any piece which you are currently playing or learning.
 You will be asked to play without accompaniment, but the piece you choose does not have to be unaccompanied.

 Auditions for the 2019-20 concert season have now taken place.
 We will be auditioning for the 2020-21 season in September 2020.